Search

 Exceptions

-“Illegal gifts to public servants” does not apply to:
+“Illegal gifts” does not apply to:

 2. A gift or other benefit conferred on account of kinship or a personal, professional, or business relationship independent of the official status of the recipient;